queue-miscreant/chatango-client/README.md

 Requires livestreamer, youtube-dl, and xclip, but if you don't already have these, seriously consider installing them

-If you want to extend the client somehow, consider looking at the [docs](DOCS.md)
+If you want to extend the client somehow, consider looking at the [docs](DOCS.md) (currently out-of-date)

 FEATURES:
 --------------------------